Yue-Chen-YC/reading-log/_posts/2025-07-01-classifier-model.md

 ## My thoughts

-Future Direction
+## Future Direction
-- Comparsion with Human judgment
+- Comparison with Human judgment
 - Asking the model to output the most probable classifier from all possible classifiers only